-- 6.3.1 The Enterprise shall provide a copy of an annual independent audit to the Tribal Commission, the Tribal Council, the State Gaming Agency, and the National Indian Gaming Commission. - 6.3.2 Each contract for supplies, services (other than legal and accounting services) or concessions for a contract amount in excess of \$25,000 annually shall be subject to an independent audit.
-Such audit shall be solely limited to a monthly printout from the accounts payable of the Gaming Operations of the checks rendered.
-A copy of such audit will be provided to the Tribal Gaming Commission, the Tribal Council, State Gaming Agency and the National Indian Gaming Commission.
+- 6.3.1 The Tribe, through the Enterprise, shall cause to be conducted independent audits of gaming operations annually and shall submit the results of those audits to the Tribal Commission, the Tribal Council, the National Indian Gaming Commission, and as applicable to the State Gaming Agency in accordance with the Compact . - 6.3.2 Each gaming-related contract for supplies, services (other than legal and accounting services) or concessions for a contract amount in excess of \$25,000 annually shall be specifically included within the scope of the audit conducted under Section 6.3.1 of this ordinance.
+A copy of such audit will be provided to the Tribal Commission, the Tribal Council, National Indian Gaming Commission and as applicable the State Gaming Agency.